humansdotai/docs-humans/ecosystem/gov/governance.md

 #### Governance address

-Later, we may add permissioned keys that could only sign txs from certain modules.
-For the MVP, the `Governance address` will be the main validator address generated at account creation.
-This address corresponds to a different PrivKey than the Tendermint PrivKey which is responsible for signing consensus messages.
-Validators thus do not have to sign governance transactions with the sensitive Tendermint PrivKey.
+Later, we may add permission keys that can only sign _txs_ from certain modules.
+For the MVP, the `Governance address` will be the main validator address generated during the account creation.
+This address corresponds to a PrivKey, different from the Tendermint PrivKey, which is responsible for signing consensus messages.
+As such, Validators do not have to sign governance transactions with the sensitive Tendermint PrivKey.

 ### ⚖️ — Software Upgrades

-If proposals are of type `SoftwareUpgradeProposal`, then nodes need to upgrade their software to the new version that was voted.
-This process is divided in two steps.
+If proposals are of type `SoftwareUpgradeProposal`, nodes are required to upgrade their software to the new version that was voted on.
+This process is divided into 2 steps:

 #### Signal

-After a `SoftwareUpgradeProposal` is accepted, validators are expected to download and install the new version of the software while continuing to run the previous version.
-Once a validator has downloaded and installed the upgrade, it will start signaling to the network that it is ready to switch by including the proposal's `proposalID` in its _precommits_.
+After a `SoftwareUpgradeProposal` is accepted, validators need to download and install the new version of the software while continuing to run the previous version.
+Once a validator downloads and installs the upgrade, he will start signaling to the network that he is ready to switch by including the proposal's proposalID in his _pre-commits_.

-Note: There is only one signal slot per _precommit_.
-If several `SoftwareUpgradeProposals` are accepted in a short timeframe, a pipeline will form and they will be implemented one after the other in the order that they were accepted.
+Note: There is only one signal slot per _pre-commit_.
+If several `SoftwareUpgradeProposals` are accepted in a short time frame, a pipeline will form, and each of the proposals will be implemented one after the other in the order they were accepted.

 #### Switch

-Once a block contains more than 2/3rd _precommits_ where a common `SoftwareUpgradeProposal` is signaled, all the nodes (including validator nodes, non-validating full nodes and light-nodes) are expected to switch to the new version of the software.
+Once a block contains more than 2/3rd _pre-commits_ where a common `SoftwareUpgradeProposal` is signaled, all the nodes (including validator nodes, non-validating full nodes and light nodes) are expected to switch to the new version of the software.